Our most recommended things to do in Sheffield, Tasmania

 Departing from Hobart, escape into Tasmania's wilderness and travel coast to coast to explore and experience the best of the island on this 5-day tour.
 Journey to the wild and rugged West Coast for waterfalls, rainforest and wildlife.
 Then experience the startling change of scenery as the tour continues on through the alpine wilderness of Cradle Mountain to the white sands of the Bay of Fires.
 Full of famous attractions, fun and adventure, this tour will show you the best of Tasmania!
 Day 1: Hobart to Strahan Depart Hobart at 7:30 AM and drive through the Derwent Valley, traveling east to west across the island.
 You’ll see the beautiful Russell Falls, walk among the Mt Field National Park Tall Trees, and visit Australia’s deepest freshwater lake, Lake St Clair.
 Explore the pristine Franklin-Gordon Wild River National Park and end the day in Strahan where you will stay overnight.
 Day 2: Wild West Coast In the untouched wilderness of Tasmania’s West Coast, explore the shifting sands of Henty Dunes.
 Then, continue into the Tarkine Rainforest and walk to Tasmania’s highest waterfall Montezuma Falls.
 Or choose to join the world famous Gordon River Cruise (optional, at your own expense).
 Stay overnight at Strahan.
 Day 3: Cradle Mountain Around 950m above sea level is the World Heritage listed Cradle Mountain-Lake St Claire National Park, where you choose a walk to suit you.
 With an extensive range of tracks, stroll around Dove Lake or challenge yourself with a hike to Marion’s Lookout.
 A short drive takes you through Sheffield, the "town of murals", to Launceston.
 Stay overnight at Launceston.
 Day 4: Bay of Fires Head to the East Coast and the beautiful Bay of Fires.
 Enjoy the pristine white sands and orange lichen-clad boulders.
 Learn about the rich culture of the palawa (Tasmanian aboriginal people).
 Later, Tasmania’s most scenic coastal drive takes you from St Helens to the seaside town of Bicheno, home of the little penguin.
 Stay overnight in Bicheno.
 Day 5: Freycinet National Park to Hobart An early start means you are the first to the Wineglass Bay lookout.
 Relax on the secluded beach or choose the more challenging Mount Amos or Hazards Beach walk.
 Continue further along the scenic east coast via the seaside towns of Swansea and Orford on the way to Hobart.

-From Launceston: Cradle Mountain Day Tour
+Launceston: Cradle Mountain National Park Day Trip with Hike

-3. From Launceston: Cradle Mountain Day Tour
+Launceston: Cradle Mountain National Park Day Trip with Hike

 Cradle Mountain’s jagged silhouette is unmistakable.
 Standing 1545 metres above sea level amongst glacial lakes, alpine moorland and World Heritage Listed wilderness, this iconic mountain is pure untamed Tassie.
 On this full day tour, you’ll score front row seats.
 After leaving Launceston we stop in the quirky town of Sheffield, the town of murals, a unique open air art gallery.
+Stop enroute at a local bakery where you can purchase something for the lunch stop at the picnic area at Cradle Mountain National Park.
+Pick from a tasty selection of sandwiches, rolls, and wraps.
 From there we head into the mountains along winding roads fringed by rainforest to arrive at Cradle Mountain National Park.
 We begin our adventures with an easy guided walk to Pencil Pine Falls, a stunning cascade of pristine water.
 After that it’s onto our main walk of the day, Dove Lake Circuit, a comfortable 6km circumnavigation of the glassy lake that sits at the bottom of Cradle Mountain.
 The views are epic.
 If you’re looking for a challenge, tackle the hike to Marion’s Lookout.
 An uphill climb rewards you with breathtaking views of Cradle Mountain, Little Horn, Smithies Peak and so many mirrored lakes.
 Our last stop is Van Diemen’s Ice Creamery and Christmas Hills Raspberry Farm for well-earned treats crafted from the finest Tasmanian dairy and produce.
 A sweet end to a heavenly day.

-Tasmania: 7-Day Tasmania Highlights Tour
+Tasmania: 7-Day West to East Tour

-4. Tasmania: 7-Day Tasmania Highlights Tour
+Tasmania: 7-Day West to East Tour

 Day 1: Hobart to Strahan Departing Hobart, your tour of Tasmania/lutruwita begins in Mount Field National Park.
 Walk among the world’s tallest eucalyptus trees and discover the cascading Russell Falls.
 The incredible scenery continues at Lake St Clair (Australia’s deepest freshwater lake), and the Franklin-Gordon Wild Rivers National Park.
 You’ll learn about Tasmania’s mining history in Queenstown before arriving in the village of Strahan where we’ll spend the next two nights.
 Day 2: Wild West Coast Discover the West Coast’s wild and rugged coastlines and rainforests.
 Walk to Tasmania’s highest waterfall, Montezuma Falls, within the ancient rainforests of the Tarkine/takayna.
 At the coast we’ll explore Henty Sand Dunes and Tasmania’s longest stretch of sand at Ocean Beach.
 Or today you can choose an outstanding nature cruise on the beautiful Gordon River (own cost).
 Day 3: Cradle Mountain to Launceston Discover Cradle’s alpine and glacial-carved wilderness as you look for wombats, echidna, and other Tasmanian wildlife.
 Choose from a variety of world-class walks, such as the track to the summit of Marion’s Lookout, or the Dove Lake circuit.
 Later today we'll drive to the city of Launceston via the colourful town of Sheffield, known as the Town of Murals.
 Day 4: Launceston to Bicheno Explore Launceston's lovely Cataract Gorge which is a great place for seeing wallaby.
 Travel to the Bay of Fires/larapuna and learn about the spiritual connection of the land to Tasmanian aboriginal people/palawa.
 Walk along pristine white sands with its turquoise waters with striking orange boulders.
 We will spend the night in Bicheno, home of the little penguin.
 Day 5: Freycinet National Park Walk to Wineglass Bay or climb to the summit of Mt Amos.
 We'll visit the Cape Tourville lighthouse before returning to Hobart/nipaluna.
 Day 6: Tasmanian Devils, Richmond and Wellington Park Today we'll meet Tasmanian devils at Bonorong wildlife sanctuary, before exploring the heritage village of Richmond.
 Back in Hobart we'll show you some of our favourite spots on Mount Wellington/kunanyi.
 Tonight, unwind in one of Hobart's historic pubs or restaurants.
 Day 7: Port Arthur and the Tasman Peninsula Discover the rugged coastal scenery and epic convict history of the Tasman Peninsula/turrakana.
 Visit Port Arthur, Australia’s best preserved convict settlement.
 Later today we'll walk to the stunning Crescent Bay, before returning to Hobart.